reshma78611/Ridge-and-Lasso-Regression/README.md

     Here if you notice, we come across an extra term, which is known as the penalty term. λ given here, is actually denoted by alpha parameter in the ridge function.
 So by changing the values of alpha, we are basically controlling the penalty term.
 Higher the values of alpha, bigger is the penalty and therefore the magnitude of coefficients are reduced.

 **Important Points:**
-  *●	It shrinks the parameters, therefore it is mostly used to prevent multicollinearity.
+  *●	It shrinks the parameters, therefore it is mostly used to prevent multicollinearity*.\
-  *●	It reduces the model complexity by coefficient shrinkage.
+  *●	It reduces the model complexity by coefficient shrinkage*.\
-  *●	It uses L2 regularization technique.
+  *●	It uses L2 regularization technique.*

 Now let us consider another type of regression technique which also makes use of regularization.